docker/labs/developer-tools/ruby/README.md

 # Rails on Docker

-Note: many issues listed below are not specific to Rails or to Ruby.
-They can also exist in other languages or web frameworks presenting similar challeneges.
-It is important to note these challenges, because they can impede the workflow and best practices taught and used by Rails practitioners.
+Ruby on Rails is a popular web application framework.
+Implementng RoR in containers presents challenges because of conflicting workflows and practices between Ruby on Rails and container based development.
+Developing RoR applications in containers is feasible keeping in mind that these differences can be overcome by changing workflows and practices.

 ## Challenges and Remediations

 ### Different versions of Ruby

 There are many different versions of Ruby in use.
-This is very unique, in that, in the Python world, you have many versions, but almost everyone will be using the last 2.X or the last 3.X.
-In the Java world, most use cases are covered by the last two major releases of either Java released by Oracle or on OpenJDK.

-Ruby applications can be based on 1.8, 1.9, 2.0 and all intermediary versions all the way to 2.3.
+Ruby applications can be based on 1.8, 1.9, 2.0 and all intermediary versions up to the latest release.
 This includes "upstream" Ruby but also REE (an "Enterprise Edition" set of patches, for older versions of Ruby), and a number of "Ruby on X" ports: JRuby (on top of the JVM), IronRuby (on top of .NET), Maglev, Rubinius, RubyMotion, and more.

+In contrast, there are also many many versions of Python in use, but the majority of applications use the lastest 2.X or 3.X versions.
+Simialrly, Java applications use the last two major releases of either Java released by Oracle or OpenJDK.

-Earlier versions are used in production because upgrading presentes challenges such as critical gems are not backward-compatible.
+Earlier versions of Ruby are used in production because upgrading presents challenges such as, critical gems are not backward-compatible.
 Debugging tools like pry, rubocop, byebug... do work on many versions, but not consistently on all Ruby verisons.

-As a result, most Ruby programmers (and people deploying Ruby apps) rely on tools like [rvm](https://rvm.io/) or [rbenv](https://github.com/rbenv/rbenv) to install a specific version of Ruby.
+As a result, Ruby developers (and people deploying Ruby apps) rely on tools like [rvm](https://rvm.io/) or [rbenv](https://github.com/rbenv/rbenv) to install a specific version of Ruby.
 These tools enable developers to switch between different versions of Ruby, and between different sets of gems (when different applications have conflicting requirements).

 Ruby programmers expect to be able to request a specific version of Ruby on demand.
 This is not currently available on Docker Hub and developers will have to create Dockerfiles that are specific to development environment requirements.
 Docker Hub currently has Ruby 2.1, 2.2, 2.3; which means the images on Docker Hub can support newer applications.
-However, migrating older applications to a container will require custom builds.
+However, migrating older applications to a container may require custom builds to meet Ruby version requirements.

-Ruby is avalable on [Docker Hub](https://hub.docker.com/_/ruby/)

 #### Use RVM to manage Ruby Versions